M Maison Particulière – Historic charm meets personalized luxury on Porto’s most popular pedestrianized street.

 - Be My Guest in Porto – Wonderful private and small group tours run by 2 passionate local guides.
 Choose from gastronomy workshops, wine drinking, themed walking tours dedicated to belle époque architecture and urban art, and much more.
 Starting points vary.

 - Xtreme Jet Boat River Safari – Speed and adrenalin-filled rides on the Douro River – a high-octane take on the Six Bridges cruise.
-Start location: waterfront off Cais de Estiva.
-5-minute walk (350m).
+Start location: waterfront off Cais de Estiva (350m).

 Best Nearby Restaurants